 Benjamin Tilghman served in the Civil War and was brevetted a Brigadier General of Volunteers for his service.
 In about 1870, he invented the sandblasting process, and in about 1880 he invented the sulfite method of fiber reduction for use in manufacturing paper.
 He lived in Philadelphia and appears never to have occupied 252 Beacon, which was not listed in the 1876-1884 Blue Books.

 The successful bidder was Mary Pratt (Cooke) Nash, the wife of Bennett Hubbard Nash, who took title to the property from Benjamin Tilghman on December 4, 1882.
 The Nashes made 252 Beacon their home.
 They previously had lived at 62 Boylston with her widowed father, Josiah Parsons Cooke, who died in February of 1880.
-They continued to live during the 1883-1884 winter season, moving to 252 Beacon thereafter.
+They continued to live there during the 1883-1884 winter season, moving to 252 Beacon thereafter.

 Bennett Nash was a professor of Italian and Spanish at Harvard.